NAVADMC/ADSM/README.md

   - install psutil: `pip install psutil-2.2.1-cp34-none-win_amd64.whl`

 ###React Setup
 Install Node (please x64 version).
+Choose the “Latest Features” download, not the “Mature and Dependable” one.
 Restart your command prompt so that `npm` and `node` will be on your path.
 cd BASE_DIR (Not an actual command.
 Go into the root of the project)
 `npm install`